scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 strict HIPAA requirements are met.
 First, all communications from the appointment system took place under authentication and encryption.
-Fortunately, West Health has an processing center with the appropriate encryption at rest and encryption in transit as required by HIPAA in handling private health information.
+Fortunately, West Health has an processing center with the appropriate encryption at rest and in transit as required by HIPAA in handling Protected Health Information.
 The processing center is cloud based but we were able to leverage our existing BAA with the cloud services in order to meet HIPAA requirements.
 All processing took place in this platform.
 Finally, the processed forms were transfered using